April 21, 2021 NHTSA CAMPAIGN NUMBER: 21V274000

 Summary

-Volkswagen Group of America, Inc. (Volkswagen
+Group of America, Inc. (Volkswagen

 ) is recalling certain 2021 Arteon vehicles.
 The Tire Pressure Monitoring System (TPMS) sensors were incorrectly calibrated and may not detect the position of a wheel sensor after tire rotation.
 As such, these vehicles fail to comply with the requirements of Federal Motor Vehicle Safety Standard number 138, “Tire Pressure Monitoring Systems.”